uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 <!-- markdownlint-disable MD046 -->
 !!! important

-    Your username for LTS could potentially be `<BlazerID>` or `<BlazerID>@uab.edu` depending on when your allocation was created.
-It is very important when crafting these policies that the correct username is specified, and these two are not interchangeable.
-For users with XIAS accounts, your username should be the email address you signed up for the XIAS account with.
-The usernames are case-sensitive.
-If you do not remember what your username is, see the email you received with your access key and secret key information or submit a support ticket to support@listserv.uab.edu.
+    Your IAM Name for LTS could potentially be `<BlazerID>` or `<BlazerID>@uab.edu` depending on when your allocation was created.
+It is very important when crafting these policies that the correct IAM Name is specified, and these two are not interchangeable.
+For users with XIAS accounts, your IAM Name should be the email address you signed up for the XIAS account with.
+The IAM Names are case-sensitive.
+If you do not remember what your IAM Name is, see the email you received with your access key and secret key information or submit a support ticket to support@listserv.uab.edu.
 <!-- markdownlint-enable MD046 -->

 ### Policy Structure